Rowland Ward: History of Rowland Ward Limited

 Even before Rowland's time, his family had been involved in taxidermy and natural history.
 According to the history of the Rowland Ward company by P. A. Morris, Rowland Ward's grandfather was a naturalist and dealer in animal skins.
 Edwin Henry Ward (1812–1878), Rowland Ward's father, was a well-known taxidermist in his day.
 Edwin H. Ward travelled with John James Audubon on his expeditions, and Ward collected and prepared the bird skins for the artist.
 These specimens were later used by Audubon in his epic The Birds of America.

-Edwin H. Ward set up a taxidermy shop in London in 1857 and received a royal warrant from Queen Victoria in 1870.
+Edwin H. Ward worked for a while on Oxford Street for Thomas Mutlow Williams who exhibited at the Great Exhibition of 1851.
+He then set up his own taxidermy shop in 1857 and received a royal warrant from Queen Victoria in 1870.
 Other distantly related Ward family members had taxidermy-related businesses as far away as New York and Australia.
-Edwin H. Ward had two sons, Edwin Jr. and James Rowland.
+Edwin H. Ward and his wife Emily, née Hunt had two sons, Edwin Jr. and James Rowland.
 Both were trained in their father's business and were successful on their own, mounting heads for the British royal family as well the empress of Austria, among others.
 Edwin Jr. left the taxidermy business and eventually moved to the United States where he was involved in various ventures.
 Edwin Jr.'s son, Herbert Ward (1863–1919), served as a zoologist for Henry Morton Stanley during Stanley's 1887–1888 Emin Pasha Relief Expedition into the interior of then-unknown Africa.

 Rowland Ward became the best-known taxidermist of the family.
 In his own book, A Naturalist's Life Study he said he left school at age fourteen to work in his father's shop.
 Rowland helped his father mount a hummingbird collection for John Gould.
 Early on, his focus was on sculpting and anatomically correct modelling.
 Rowland Ward was also a bronze sculptor of note.

 By 1870, all three Wards operated taxidermy shops of their own in England.
 Then Edwin Jr. left for the United States and Edwin H. Ward died in 1878, and these events left Rowland Ward the only family member in the taxidermy business in England.
 In the later part of the nineteenth century, Rowland Ward located his shop at 167 Piccadilly, London.
 From far and wide, in newspapers and in casual speech throughout the Empire, his shop was famously referred to as "The Jungle."